To license this work for editorial, creative, or other uses, click on the OZMO logo above.

 The extraction of the "black diamond", destroyed the fauna, the flora, and upset the topography.

-In the suffocating hostility of this environment a miserable people sacrificed to the economic development of India, works and survives despite the many diseases caused by the toxic atmosphere.
+In the suffocating hostility of this environment, a desperate people sacrifice their lives for the economic development of India.
+They work and survive despite the many diseases caused by the toxic atmosphere.

 The lucky ones are employed by mining companies.
 For a dollar a day, men and women break the coal that they carry in wicker baskets on their head to load the trucks.

-But the majority of them, by thousands, before dawn, illegally collect coal to sell it at the black market.
+But the majority of them, by thousands, before dawn, illegally collect coal to sell it on the black market.

 Make Comment/View Comments